What is a Breast Lift?

-Extremely large, heavy breasts—D cups or larger—tend to sag soon after a mastopexy, so women with larger breasts may not be good candidates for this surgery.
-The problem is that the skin envelope simply can’t withstand the effects of gravity; although in some cases internal sutures, absorbable mesh, a muscle sling, or other techniques may be used to suspend the breast tissue.
-Pregnancy also may undo the positive effects of the surgery.
+Extremely large and heavy breasts (D-cups or larger) tend to sag soon after a mastopexy, so women with a larger breast size may not be good candidates for this surgery.
+The problem is that the skin envelope simply can’t withstand the effects of gravity; although in some cases, internal sutures, absorbable mesh, a muscle sling, or other techniques may be used to suspend the breast tissue.
+Pregnancy may also undo the positive effects of the surgery.

 - Do you want a smaller areola?
 If so, how much smaller?

-This is a same-day procedure usually done under general anesthesia but occasionally under intravenous sedation if limited incisions are to be used.
-The procedure takes about one and a half to three and a half hours.
+This is a same-day procedure usually done under general anesthesia, but occasionally under intravenous sedation if limited incisions are used.
+The procedure takes about one and a half to two and a half hours.
 Depending on the nipple level and amount of excess skin, incisions can range from a small crescent above the areola to the classic incision pattern that looks like an anchor.
-I have created a procedure that uses a wavy incision around the areola, which can better camouﬂage the scar (published in Plastic and Reconstructive Surgery, 2002, p.
+Dr. Joe has created a procedure that uses a wavy incision around the areola, which can better camouﬂage the scar (published in Plastic and Reconstructive Surgery, 2002, p.
 1778, “‘Zigzag’ Wavy-line Periareolar Incision”).
-Any of the mastopexy procedures may be done in combination with breast implants.
+Any of the mastopexy procedures may be done in combination with breast implant placement.